-Lessons end at 3.10pm and students will be walked by their period 5 teacher to the MUGA for the end of day lineup.
-Students are expected to line up in silence in alphabetical order and their form tutors will greet them, removing any students from the line that have an after school detention.
-Students who have a detention will be escorted to the detention room when the remainder of their year has been dismissed.
+Lessons end at 3.10pm and students will be walked by their period 5 teacher outside the academy gates for end of day dismissal, directing any students with detentions to College Community Spaces.
 All Academy detentions are conducted after school, not during social times, with a start time of 3.15pm (see Section 14 Behaviour and Attitudes Policy) and it is a students responsibility to remember if they have a detention.

-Following staggered dismissal of form groups, students are expected to leave the Academy site immediately unless they are attending after school activities and clubs, with staff supervising their dismissal from site by 3.15pm.
+Following dismissal of classes, students are expected to leave the Academy site immediately unless they are attending after school activities and clubs, with staff supervising their dismissal from site by 3.15pm.
 For the safety of students and consideration of local residents, any students who attempt to congregate outside the Academy gates following the end of day dismissal will be immediately moved on by staff so that the access to the site is clear.